soulshake/demo-cruncher/README.md

 ```
 export TF_VAR_availability_zones='["a", "b"]'
-make plan
+terraform plan
 ```

 Warning: due to particularities of the Terraform Kubernetes provider, changing values that result in cluster replacement (e.g. changing the value of `var.availability_zones`) after the cluster resources have been created will cause errors regarding Helm resources during planning.
-In this case, do a targeted apply first, like: `make plan TARGET=aws_eks_cluster.current`, `make apply`.
+In this case, do a targeted apply first, like: `terraform apply -target aws_eks_cluster.current`.

 ### Instantiate the demo app